TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ config_changed doesn't seem to be working for the plots.
 Try it yourself and see.

+_TODO_ add pore limits as vlines on all centerline plots _TODO_ add pore radius as vline on all radial plots

 _TODO_ plotting
 Some plotfuncs will need additional info.
 Put it in a dictionary?